hl-valdemar/BSc-Thesis/report/main.typ

 === Markovian Flow

 The flow function induces a probability distribution over trajectories.
-Given a flow function $F$, we define $P(tau) = 1 / Z F(tau)$, where $Z = F(s_0) = sum_(tau in cal(T)) F(tau)$ is the _partition function_ @malkin2023trajectorybalanceimprovedcredit --- i.e., the total flow through the network.
+Given a flow function $F$, we define $P(tau) = 1 / Z F(tau)$ @malkin2023trajectorybalanceimprovedcredit, where $Z = F(s_0) = sum_(tau in cal(T)) F(tau)$ is the _partition function_ --- i.e., the total flow through the network.

 #attention([Markovian Flow])[
     A flow is _Markovian_ when it can be factored into local decisions at each state.
-    This occurs when the following exist @malkin2023trajectorybalanceimprovedcredit:
+    This occurs when the following criteria are met @malkin2023trajectorybalanceimprovedcredit:

     + Forward policies $P_F (-|s)$ over children of each non-terminal state s.t. $ & P(tau = (s_0 -> ... -> s_n)) & = product_(t = 1)^n P_F (s_t|s_(t - 1)). $

     + Backward policies $P_B (-|s)$ over parents of each non-initial state s.t. $ & P(tau = (s_0 -> ... -> s_n)|s_n = x) & = product_(t = 1)^n P_B (s_(t - 1)|s_(t)). $
 ]

-The Markovian property allows us to decompose complex trajectory distributions into simple local decisions, making learning tractable while maintaining the global flow constraints #citation_needed().
+The Markovian property allows us to decompose complex trajectory distributions into simple local decisions, making learning tractable while maintaining the global flow constraints.

 == GFlowNets

-GFlowNets @bengio2021flownetworkbasedgenerative are an approach to learning policies that sample from desired probability distributions.
+GFlowNets are an approach to learning policies that sample from desired probability distributions @bengio2021flownetworkbasedgenerative.
 They frame the learning process as discovering a flow function that makes the probability of generating any particular object proportional to its reward.

 Given a reward function $R: cal(X) -> RR_(>= 0)$ defined over the set of terminal states $cal(X)$, GFlowNets aim to approximate a Markovian flow $F$ on the graph $G$ s.t. $F(x) = R(x)$ for all $x in cal(X)$.
+We will make use of the following definition of a GFlowNet.

 #attention([GFlowNet])[
     @malkin2023trajectorybalanceimprovedcredit defines a GFlowNet as any learning algorithm that discovers flow functions matching terminal state rewards, consisting of: